 2

-The Badwater Basin salt flats located in the heart of California’s Death Valley National Park is is the lowest point in North America, with an elevation of 86 meters (282 ft) below sea level.
-The salt flats cover nearly 518 sq km (200 sq miles), among the largest protected salt flats in the world.
-The low, salty pool at Badwater is probably the best known and most visited place in Death Valley.
+For your next trip to California, make sure to visit Badwater Basin!
+The Badwater Basin salt flats located in the heart of California’s Death Valley National Park are the lowest point in North America, with an elevation of 86 meters (282 feet) below sea level.
+These great salt flats cover an area of nearly 518 sq km (200 sq mi), among the largest protected salt flats in the world.
+The low, salty pool at Badwater is probably the best-known and most visited place in Death Valley.

 3